Plant-Based Proteins

 |---|---|---|---|

 Representative source entry: Soybeans, green, cooked, boiled, drained, without salt.
 Use shelled cooked edamame values when eating the beans only.
-Pods are not included in the edible weight.
+Pods are not included in edible weight, and frozen package labels can differ by whether the serving includes pods.

 Good for weight loss?
 Good